-In addition to the General Fund, the District has 12 special purpose funds:
+In addition to the General Fund, the District has six special revenue funds:

-- The Adult Education Fund (Fund 11) is used to provide for life-long public educational opportunities and support services to all adults. - The Child Development Fund (Fund 12) is used to account separately for federal, State, and local revenues to operate child development programs. - The Cafeteria Fund (Fund 13) is used for the operation and improvement of the school nutrition program. - The Deferred Maintenance Fund (Fund 14) is used for the purpose of major repair or replacement of District property. - The Contingency Fund (Fund 17) is used to provide for the accumulation of reserves for special purposes. - The Post Retirement Fund (Fund 20) is used to account for amounts earmarked for future costs of other post-retirement employment benefits (OPEB). - The Building Fund (Fund 21) is used for the purpose of acquiring or constructing major capital facilities.
+- The Adult Education Fund (Fund 11) is used to provide for life-long public educational opportunities and support services to all adults. - The Child Development Fund (Fund 12) is used to account separately for federal, State, and local revenues to operate child development programs. - The Cafeteria Fund (Fund 13) is used for the operation and improvement of the Campus Catering program. - The Deferred Maintenance Fund (Fund 14) is used for the purpose of major repair or replacement of District property. - The Contingency Fund (Fund 17) is used to provide for the accumulation of reserves for special purposes. - The Post Retirement Fund (Fund 20) is used to account for amounts earmarked for future costs of other post-retirement employment benefits (OPEB).